Clarifai/old-docs/portal-guide/workflows/input-nodes.md

 ## The building blocks

-You can create workflows out of any custom models that you have created for your app.
-The inputs and outputs supported by your custom models will depend on the inputs and outputs supported by the Clarifai models that you have used to build them.
-Clarifai models support different inputs and outputs depending on how they are designed and what they are used for.
+You can create workflows out of any Clarifai Models or custom models that you have created for your app.
+The inputs and outputs supported by your custom models will depend on the inputs and outputs supported by the Clarifai Models, or model templates that you have used to build them.